 Breakfast to RememberBreakfast to Remember events create awareness of Alzheimer’s disease and other dementias, and raise funds for the many programs and services offered by the Alzheimer Society of B.C.

 IG Wealth Management Walk for Alzheimer'sWith the IG Wealth Management Walk for Alzheimer's, you help transform the way we all live with and challenge dementia.
-Join us on the first Sunday in May in your community.
+Join us on the last Sunday in May in your community.

 Canada's national dementia strategyOn June 17, 2019, the Government of Canada released the country’s first-ever national dementia strategy: A Dementia Strategy for Canada: Together We Aspire.
 On this page, learn more about the strategy, what it means for Canadians and why it needs to be fu